 Certifications are generally offered through online education platforms as part of a digital marketing course.

-You need to complete all the course material and oftentimes pass a final assessment before you can receive the certificate.
+You must complete all the course material and often pass a final assessment before receiving the certificate.

-Google does not have an official SEO certification so you will need to get a certificate from a third-party provider.
+Google does not have an official SEO certification, so you must get a certificate from a third-party provider.

-There are plenty of options available, each certification varying in its cost and quality.
+Plenty of options are available, each certification varying in cost and quality.

-The course covers everything from the basics of how SEO works to secrets from experienced SEO professionals.
+The course covers everything from SEO basics to secrets from experienced SEO professionals.

-The course also includes step-by-step instructions and detailed examples on how to apply the concepts taught in the course.
+The course also includes step-by-step instructions and detailed examples of how to apply the concepts taught in the course.

 Step 3: Get an entry-level SEO Job

 After you become SEO certified, it is time to put your skills to work by getting an entry-level SEO position.